mikebway/hugo-site/content/post/color-after-2022.md

 ---

 > "I immediately noticed that every photograph had something red in it.
-It was if he thought that if he loaded his camera with Kodachrome, he had to photograph something red."
+It was as though he thought that if he loaded his camera with Kodachrome, he had to photograph something red."
 >
 > Stephen Shore, Aperture No. 260